by Texas Homesteader~

 And most importantly – not itchy.
 This shampoo worked beautifully for her.

 I’m so glad I found this shampoo recipe for those times when she’s struggling with dry skin.
-Here’s the dog shampoo for dry skin that I’ll be using from now on for our pup:
+Although I share two dog shampoo recipes below, here’s the dog shampoo for dry skin that I’ll be using from now on for our pup when she’s dealing with dry, itchy skin:

 Dog Shampoo for Dry Skin